-FOR EMPLOYEES: The following UPDATED frequently asked questions (FAQs) was created to assist in answering common questions related to time and leave reporting during suspended operations due to inclement weather or other emergency.
+The following updated Frequently Asked Questions Sheet (FAQs) was created to assist in answering common questions related to time and leave reporting during suspended operations due o inclement weather or other emergency.
 This is a non-comprehensive list and may change in accordance to policy or contractual changes.

 Because closing campus seriously disrupts programs and services for our students, BC makes every effort to remain open despite bad weather or other unforeseen circumstances such as earthquakes, fires or power outages.
 Puget Sound weather is among the least predictable in the country; for that reason, closure decisions are based partly on predictions but mostly on current conditions on the campus and the roads leading to it.
 Campus closure occurs only when: